Pattern Bridge

 Visitor pattern

-In this article I will describe a design pattern called “Visitor”
+In this note I will describe a design pattern called “Visitor” or “Visitor”

-This pattern refers to the group Behavioral patterns.
+This pattern belongs to the group of Behavioral patterns.

 Alice X by NFGPhoto (CC-2.0)

-Create an abstract class/protocol Band, make a subclass of MurpleDeep, create a class Visitor with two methods – one to output any inheritor to the console, the second to output any MurpleDeep, the main thing is that the names (signatures) of the methods are the same, and the arguments differ only in class.
-Through the intermediate printout method with the Band argument, create an instance of Visitor and call the visit method for MurpleDeep.
+Let’s create an abstract class/protocol Band, make a subclass MurpleDeep, create a class Visitor with two methods – one for outputting to the console any descendant of Band, the second for outputting any MurpleDeep, the main thing is that the names (signatures) of the methods are the same, and the arguments differ only in the class.
+Through the intermediate method printout with the argument Band, create an instance of Visitor and call the visit method for MurpleDeep.

 The output will be “This is Band class

-Why this happens is described in buzzwords in many articles, including in Russian, I suggest you present how the compiler sees the code, maybe everything will become clear right away:
+Why this happens is described in clever words in many articles, including in Russian, but I suggest you imagine how the compiler sees the code, perhaps everything will become clear right away:

-We add the accept method with the Visitor argument to the abstract class/protocol, call visitor.visit(this) inside the method, then add the override/implementation of the accept method to the MurpleDeep class, break DRY decisively and quietly, write visitor.visit(this).
+In the abstract class/protocol we add the accept method with the Visitor argument, inside the method we call visitor.visit(this), after that we add an override/implementation of the accept method to the MurpleDeep class, decisively and calmly violating DRY, we write visitor.visit(this) again.

 Source code